 How Human get Normal Flora?

 Many factors can influence the composition of the normal flora, such as genetics, age and sex, stress, nutrition, diet, and other lifestyle factors.
-The normal flora of the intestinal tract, oral cavity, or vagina will be affected by three developmental changes: weaning, eruption, and cessation ovarian functions.
+The normal flora of the intestinal tract, oral cavity, or genitalia will be affected by three developmental changes: weaning, eruption, and cessation ovarian functions.
 The human bacterial flora is stable within these limits, so it’s possible to give a general description.

 At the time of birth, the human is colonized by normal flora.
 The fetus is still sterile in utero.
 However, colonization begins when the mother’s milk breaks down and the birth process starts.
 After birth, the baby can be handled and fed in 48 hours.
 This will establish a normal flora on the skin and oral cavity.